Si vive una volta sola

 Si vive una volta sola (lit.
 'We only live once') is a 2021 Italian comedy film directed by Carlo Verdone.

-The film is written by Verdone himself, together with Giovanni Veronesi and Pasquale Plastino, and its release has been delayed three times from an original February 2020 date due to the COVID-19 pandemic.
+The film is written by Verdone himself, together with Giovanni Veronesi and Pasquale Plastino, and its release has been delayed three times from the original February 2020 date due to the COVID-19 pandemic.
 The film was released on Prime Video in Italy on May 13, 2021.